samehfrihat/KeepAwake/README.md

 - **Start / Stop controls** - Easily toggle the activity simulation.
 - **Failsafe** - Move your mouse to the **top-left corner** of the screen to stop instantly (PyAutoGUI failsafe).
 - **Safe movement** - Avoids triggering failsafe accidentally during normal operation.
+- **System tray support** - Closing the window hides the app to the system tray; right-click the icon to restore or quit.
-- **Log output** - Shows timestamps when activity is simulated.
+- **Log output** - Shows timestamps when activity is simulated (last 60 messages kept).
 - **skip movement** - Avoid moving the mouse when the user already moved the mouse in the last interval.
 ---

 ## Requirements